Cray-HPE/docs-csm/operations/network/NMN_Isolation.md

     - Prior to configuration of NMN Isolation, expect the test `SERVICES ACL TEST` to FAIL
     - All other tests should PASS, or be reviewed by the site network engineer
-    - NOTE: Log the running time of the command if it's over 10 minutes
+    - Note: Log the running time of the command if it's over 10 minutes

 8. (`ncn-m#`) For a system upgrade, back up the _running switch configurations_.
    Note that the backup will have passwords removed unless the `--no-sanitize` option is used.
 Storing sensitive data locally should be carefully considered based on site policy.
    Not storing passwords in the switch configuration means recovery procedures will require extra steps to reset and reconfigure passwords.

     ```bash
     canu backup network --sls-file sls.json --folder backup